-It's not hard to figure out which book Apple has taken a page out of here, with the general user interface and dedicated Kids section clearly inspired by Netflix's benchmark design.
+It's not hard to figure out which book Apple has taken a page out of here with its interface.
+The general user interface and dedicated Kids section is clearly inspired by Netflix's benchmark design.

 Content: Will Apple TV+ or Netflix have better content?